Shooting Sport on Film - The Return of an Artform

 What do you think is it about expired film that appeals to so many people today?
 And film photography in general?

-I think it's doing the same thing as vinyl has in recent years - I guess people (me included) love having something more tactile that you can physically feel and pour part of yourself into rather than loads of 1s and 0s on a screen.
+I think it's doing the same thing as vinyl has in recent years - I guess people love having something more tactile that you can physically feel and pour part of yourself into rather than loads of 1s and 0s on a screen.
 It also just has that extra bit of 'life' to it - I think the film grain and sprockets etc that film can have means you almost interpret each photo as more of a story to me.

 Shooting sports on film - black and white with Miles Myerscough Harris